nussjustin/feature/README.md

 of all states in memory and periodically receive new states.

-For cases like this the [DecisionMap](https://pkg.go.dev/github.com/nussjustin/feature#DecisionMap) type can be useful, which returns a static `Decision` for each flag based on its name.
+For cases like this the [DecisionMap](https://pkg.go.dev/github.com/nussjustin/feature#DecisionMap) type can be useful, which returns a static boolean for each flag based on its name.

 Example: